Chestnut munia

 The chestnut munia or black-headed munia (Lonchura atricapilla) is a small passerine.
-It was formerly considered conspecific with the closely related tricoloured munia, but is now widely recognized as a separate species.
+It was formerly considered conspecific with the closely related tricoloured munia, but is now widely accepted as a separate species.
 This estrildid finch is a resident breeding bird in Bangladesh, Brunei, Cambodia, China, India, Indonesia, Laos, Malaysia, Burma, Nepal, the Philippines, Singapore, Taiwan, Thailand, Vietnam and Hawaii.
 It also has been introduced to all the Greater Antilles and Martinique in the Caribbean.